 Tara was diagnosed with Invasive Ductal Carcinoma (IDC) breast cancer in 2017.
 The Sydney-local had surgery and radiation as part of her treatment and was later given the ‘all-clear’.
 While undergoing treatment, Tara kept active through walking.
 She says it provided a necessary distraction for her.

 “During treatment I was very low on energy but I tried to walk to and from the hospital most days for treatment, not only to get some exercise but as a distraction,” says Tara.

 “I think it helped me as I enjoy exercising so even though it wasn’t as strenuous as my usual exercise, I was still able to do something.”

-Tara recently took part in Sydney’s City2Surf to raise funds for game-changing research for the National Breast Cancer Foundation.
+Tara took part in Sydney’s City2Surf to raise funds for game-changing research for the National Breast Cancer Foundation.